 Running on after simplicity and completeness, we have number three – appropriateness of the clauses used.

 A risk of templates is that sometimes the approaches adopted in the template won’t accurately reflect the realities of the relationship that you want to set up with your customer or with your supplier.
-Most organizations will have their own set of templates for their use with their customers and generally speaking their provision of goods or services to their customers is fairly similar from one client relationship to another.
+Most organisations will have their own set of templates for their use with their customers and generally speaking their provision of goods or services to their customers is fairly similar from one client relationship to another.
 And so it’s appropriate then in this situation to use a template.

-But one thing that you have to look out for in this sense is those relationships with customers or clients that are a little bit different and that create risks or obligations that fall outside of the usual arrangement because what often happens in this sense is that organizations who have templates in place will simply use those templates without critically thinking about whether or not they’re always appropriate for each of those client or customer relationships.
+But one thing that you have to look out for in this sense is those relationships with customers or clients that are a little bit different and that create risks or obligations that fall outside of the usual arrangement because what often happens in this sense is that organisations who have templates in place will simply use those templates without critically thinking about whether or not they’re always appropriate for each of those client or customer relationships.
 And what this can mean is that sometimes you haven’t dealt in enough detail with the details that are relevant to that particular client relationship.

-Examples of this that I see sometimes are where organizations might quote for a particular job but they haven’t in their contract been absolutely clear about what the acceptance criteria is from their customers in relation to that work.
-And what can happen then is that sometimes organizations are in this situation where there is a dispute between them and their customer and the customer simply doesn’t pay because it hasn’t been clear whether or not the goods or services have been fully supplied or supplied in accordance with what you the supplier had intended.
+Examples of this that I see sometimes are where organisations might quote for a particular job but they haven’t in their contract been absolutely clear about what the acceptance criteria is from their customers in relation to that work.
+And what can happen then is that sometimes organisations are in this situation where there is a dispute between them and their customer and the customer simply doesn’t pay because it hasn’t been clear whether or not the goods or services have been fully supplied or supplied in accordance with what you the supplier had intended.

 Sometimes this might be if there’s variations halfway through when you are providing the goods or services or if something else has changed along the way or if it just wasn’t particularly clear what you’re going to be providing and to what standard.
 Making sure you are using the appropriate clauses within your agreement and that you have thought in advance about what templates you’ll use and what elements of those templates might need to be changed or specifically considered from project to project can help ensure that you’re not in a situation where you have customers who are refusing to pay because you have come to some slightly different viewpoint about whether or not the goods and services have been properly and finally provided in accordance with what you had assumed the customer had wanted.

-Supply agreements or purchase order agreements as a template can be really useful for an organization to have.
+Supply agreements or purchase order agreements as a template can be really useful for an organisation to have.
 But sometimes these templates won’t accurately reflect the realities of the relationship that you’re looking at setting up with your supplier.

 For example I see on many occasions indemnity clauses that are completely inappropriate for the situations in which they are used either creating overly onerous provisions for one party that are not appropriate or relevant in the circumstances or on the flip side provisions that fail to capture the proper risks that really need to be dealt with.
 This is an example where having the right contract is really important particularly when you’re in the situation where you are dealing with a supplier’s contract in a supply relationship.
-Often those indemnity clauses would be completely inappropriate for you, your organization and the relationship that you’re entering into.
+Often those indemnity clauses would be completely inappropriate for you, your organisation and the relationship that you’re entering into.

 That’s one area where you should pay specific attention.